danielbodnar/awesome-stars/README.md

 ## terraform

+- [gruntwork-io/terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
+- [trussworks/terraform-layout-example](https://github.com/trussworks/terraform-layout-example) - Example of a Truss Terraform project
 - [hrshmistry/Cloud-Automation-Terraform](https://github.com/hrshmistry/Cloud-Automation-Terraform) - End To End AWS Cloud Infrastructure Automation Through Terraform by HashiCorp
 - [philips-labs/spiffe-vault](https://github.com/philips-labs/spiffe-vault) - Integrates Spiffe and Vault to have secretless authentication
 - [jr0dd/home-ops](https://github.com/jr0dd/home-ops) - One repo to rule them all.
 This mono repo serves my home infrastructure and Kubernetes cluster which utilizes Infrastructure as Code (IaC)